-Characteristic Controlled (All of the following) Partly Controlled (Any measure present in any week) Uncontrolled Daytime symptoms Twice or less/week More than twice/week Three or more features Limitations of activities None Any of partly controlled asthma present in Nocturnal symptoms/awakening None Any any week Need for reliever/ rescue treatment Twice or less/week More than twice/week Lung function (PEF or FEV 1 ) Normal <80% predicted or personal best (if known) ]
+Figure 2-4.
+LEVELS OF ASTHMA CONTROL A. Assessment of current clinical control (preferably over 4 weeks) Daytime symptoms None (twice or less/week) More than twice/week Three or more features of partly controlled asthma† Limitation of activities Noné Any Nocturnal symptoms/awakening None Any Need for reliever/ rescue treatment None (twice or less/week) More than twice/week Lung function (PEF or FEV 1 )‡ Normal <80% predicted or personal best (if known)